Controlling the false discovery rate via knockoffs: Comparison with other variable selection techniques

+Next, we consider the effect of varying the sparsity level $k$, the signal amplitude $A$ or the feature correlation level, when comparing the performance for the knockoff, knockoff$+$, and BHq methods.
+We test each of these questions separately as follows: \begin{itemize} \item Effect of the sparsity level $k$: we test values $k= 10, 20, 30,\ldots, 200$ while fixing signal amplitude $A=3.5$ (all other settings are identical to Section~\ref{sec:setting1}). \item Effect of signal amplitude $A$: we test values $A=2.8,2.9,\ldots ,4.2$ while fixing sparsity level $k=30$ (all other settings are identical to Section~\ref{sec:setting1}). \item Effect of feature correlation: we generate the rows of $\X$ from a $\mathcal{N}(0,\bolds\Theta_{\rho})$ distribution, where $(\bolds\Theta_{\rho})_{jk}=\rho^{|j-k|}$, for correlation level $\rho=0,0.1,\ldots,0.9$.
+(In the case that $\rho=0$, we simply set $\bolds\Theta=\ident$, as before.)
+We then normalize the columns of $\X$ and generate $\b$ and $\y$ in the same manner as in Section~\ref{sec:setting1} with sparsity level $k=30$ and signal amplitude $A=3.5$. \end{itemize} The mean FDR and mean power over $200$ trials are displayed in Figures \ref{fig:vary_k}, \ref{fig:vary_amp} and~\ref{fig:vary_rho}, respectively.

+Examining these results, we see that across the three experiments, all three methods successfully control FDR at the nominal level $q=20\%$, with one notable exception: for the correlated design, the knockoff method controls FDR for $\rho\leq0.8$, but shows a higher FDR level of $26.67\%$ when $\rho=0.9$.
+This is consistent with our theoretical result, Theorem~\ref{thm:knockoff}, which guarantees that the knockoff method controls a modified form of the FDR that is very similar to the FDR when a high number of variables are selected, but may be quite different when a small number of variables is selected.
+At the higher values of $\rho$, we make so few discoveries (typically less than $5$ for both knockoff and knockoff$+$) that the additional ``$+1$'' appearing in the knockoff$+$ method makes a substantial difference.

-Next, we consider the effect of varying the sparsity level $k$.
-We test values $k= 10, 20, 30,\dots, 200$, while fixing the problem size $n=3000$, $p=1000$ and the signal amplitude $A=3.5$, with data generated as in \secref{setting1}.
-The mean FDR and mean power over $200$ trials are displayed in \figref{vary_k}.
-All three methods successfully control FDR at the nominal level $q=20\%$; for extremely low values of $k$, knockoff+ is slightly more conservative (lower FDR) than the other methods, as is expected from the fact that the total number of selected variables will be quite small when $k$ is low.
-Comparing the power of the methods, we see that both knockoff and knockoff+ offer a strong advantage over BHq at low and moderate values of $k$---these methods successfully leverage the sparse structure of the model in this high-dimensional setting.
-For instance, at the lowest sparsity level $k=10$, the power of the knockoff method is $58.60\%$ as compared to $33.90\%$ for BHq, while the FDR levels are nearly equal for the two methods.
-For higher values of $k$, when the problem is no longer extremely sparse, the power of BHq catches up with the knockoff and knockoff+ methods.
+Turning to the power of the three methods, we see that both knockoff and knockoff$+$ offer as much or more power than BHq across all settings, with a strong advantage over BHq at low and moderate values of $k$ across the range of signal amplitude levels and correlation levels---these methods successfully leverage the sparse structure of the model in this high-dimensional setting.
+In the study of sparsity level (Figure~\ref{fig:vary_k}), for higher values of $k$, when the problem is no longer extremely sparse, the power of BHq catches up with the knockoff and knockoff$+$ methods.
+As expected, each method shows lower power with high correlations, reflecting the difficulty of telling apart neighboring features that are strongly correlated, and at low signal amplitude levels.